AkshayPatel03/Cloud_Security_Project_SIEM/README.md

 1. **Connecting Data Sources**: Connected Azure Sentinel to the Log Analytics Workspace, enabling it to ingest log data from the VMs.
 2. **Creating Analytics Rules**: Created custom analytics rules to detect failed logon attempts and other potential security incidents.

-### Integrating IP Geolocation API

-To enhance the analysis of failed logon attempts, I integrated an IP Geolocation API.
-This API converted IP addresses from the logs into geographical locations.

-1. **API Integration**: Used an IP Geolocation API (such as MaxMind or IPstack) in an Azure Function to look up the geographical locations of IP addresses.
-2. **Data Enrichment**: The Azure Function enriched the log data with latitude and longitude coordinates for each IP address.

 ### Visualizing Data in Azure Sentinel

 Azure Sentinel provided a rich set of tools for visualizing security data and responding to incidents.
 I created dashboards to display real-time data on failed logon attempts, including geographical distribution and trends.